FlowForwarding/warp/docs/en/warp_overview.md

 - each **Structure** is convertable to its text view using method ```def textView: BITextView```
 - Fixed API Driver is able to parse **BuilderInputs** using method ```def parseTextView(input: BITextView): Try[BuilderInput]```

-Textual representation was developed for interconnection with out-of-controller sources of messages, e. g. it is used in [Send-To-Switch Rest API]().
+Textual representation was developed for interconnection with out-of-controller sources of messages, e. g. it is used in [Send-To-Switch Rest API](send_to_switch_api.md).

-Information about definition of new versions of fixef API you can find in [corresponding guide]().
+Information about definition of new versions of fixed API you can find in [corresponding guide](how_to_define_new_fixed_api.md).

 ###### Note
 The current implementation of Fixed API expects that underlying DynamicDriver is able to determine values of fields based on values of other fields or type of structure (like fields *length* and *type* of structure ofp_header).